knuesel/callisto/lib/handlers.typ

 // - The "attachment" handler gets 'metadata', 'type' and
 //   'subhandler-args' arguments.
 //
-// - XXX consider rethinking the above
-//
 // When defining a handler, the user can choose to add an '..args' sink if
 // they don't care about extra arguments, or omit this sink if they prefer to
 // see an error when an unknown argument is passed.